xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Summary

-I study the interplay between incentives, algorithms, and learning, with a focus on addressing the challenges emerging from networked systems (e.g., cloud computing, communication networks, and energy systems) that must operate in the face of strategic user behaviors.
+I study the interplay between incentives, algorithms, and learning, with a focus on applications in networked systems such as cloud computing, communication networks, and energy systems.
 A large part of my current research focuses on problems at the intersection of mechanism design and online algorithms.
-The goal is to design economic incentives and algorithms that lead to efficient online resource allocation despite the existence of self-interested users and incomplete future information.
+The goal is to design economic incentives and algorithms that lead to efficient online resource allocation despite the existence of strategic user behaviors and incomplete future information.

 ---
 ## Recent Publications